pshchelo/stackdev/templates/asglb/README.rst

   - expose the private key via template output

-- add descriptions to parameters
-- put constraints on parameters
+- put custom constraints on parameters
 - move default parameter values to environment
 - improve passing the security groups in
 - split config to cpuload script config and webapp config

   - might not work on Cirros if it will require multi-part MIME

+- prettify this README